rust-lang/rust/doc/tutorial.md

 records with mutable fields, it can be useful to have a single copy on the heap, and refer to that through a pointer.

 Rust supports several types of pointers.
+The safe pointer types are `@T` for shared boxes allocated on the local heap, `~T`, for uniquely-owned boxes allocated on the exchange heap, and `&T`, for borrowed pointers, which may point to any memory, and whose lifetimes are governed by the call stack.

-The simplest is the unsafe pointer, written `*T`, which is a completely unchecked pointer type only used in unsafe code (and thus, in typical Rust code, very rarely).
-The safe pointer types are `@T` for shared, reference-counted boxes, and `~T`, for uniquely-owned pointers.
+Rust also has an unsafe pointer, written `*T`, which is a completely unchecked pointer type only used in unsafe code (and thus, in typical Rust code, very rarely).

 All pointer types can be dereferenced with the `*` unary operator.